neurodivergence/neurodivergence/README.md

-whoever is friends with someone named blizz or anyone ghost related name, please do not interact (exception: close friends). i was harassed and doxxed while this situation was happening, though i dont think its directly related. still, im not trying to act like a victim, but it scared me— its endangering me
+whoever is closed friend with someone named blizz or anyone ghost related name, please do not interact. i was harassed and doxxed while this situation was happening, though i dont think its directly related. still, im not trying to act like a victim, but it scared me— its endangering me

 im scared. i should be playing with playdough at my age, not dealing with this